 Other (optional) accessories:

-Micro and macro coils are some of the most common coil builds.
-They are created by taking a single piece of wire, and wrapping it around a screwdriver, drill bit or coil jig.
+Micro and macro coils are created by taking a single piece of wire and wrapping it around a screwdriver, drill bit, or coil jig.
 The difference between a micro and a macro coil is the inner diameter of the coil.
 It’s that simple.

-Micro: a micro coil build is a coil that has an inner diameter of 1-2 mm.
+Micro: a micro coil build is a coil that has an inner diameter of up to 2 mm.

 Macro: a macro coil build is a coil that has an inner diameter that’s 2.5 mm and above.

 The bigger the inner diameter of the vape coil, the higher its resistance, and vice versa.
 Likewise, the thicker the gauge of wire used, the lower the resistance will be.
-We recommend using some basic 26 or 28-gauge Kanthal for your first few vape coil builds.
+We recommend using some basic 26-gauge Kanthal for your first few vape coil builds.
+It will fit fine in most atomizers and it’s very easy to work with.

 Coil jigs are tools that help you wrap coils consistently by guiding the wire while it is getting wrapped on a rod.
 They are very useful tools, and they will help you make perfect coils every time with minimal effort.